micmejia/bible-dump/NKJV/Romans/Rom 4.md

 but also for us.
 It shall be imputed to us who believe in Him who raised up Jesus our Lord from the dead,

 ###### 25
-who was delivered up because of our offenses, and was raised because of our justification. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Romans 4:1 Or _(fore)father according to the flesh has found?_ [^b]: Romans 4:3 _imputed, credited, reckoned, counted_ [^c]: Romans 4:4 _according to_ [^d]: Romans 4:16 _certain_
+who was delivered up because of our offenses, and was raised because of our justification.